-Nokia EOS poses for more leaked photos wearing black and red outfitsAlex Wagner - Deputy Managing Editor, News Desk
+Nokia EOS poses for more leaked photos wearing black and red outfitsAlex Wagner - Editorial Director of News and Content

 Hot on the heels of some images that claim to show parts of the Nokia EOS and its 41-megapixel camera sensor, two new sets of shots have surfaced that purportedly offer peeks at a completely assembled black unit that's just casually lounging around in the wild as well as a shell of a red model.
 The first batch of photos, shared by GSMArena, show a black Nokia-branded handset with the usual set of capacitive Windows Phone keys on its face.
 Around back are the same two wireless charging pins that we saw in the leak from earlier today, as well as a protruding camera that features LED and xenon flashes.